-(a) The Secretary of the NRO EC shall oversee the conduct of the election.

-(b) Nominations for the positions of Chair for a particular year shall be posted on a private ASO AC mailing list no earlier than 00:00 UTC on 1 December and no later than 24:00 UTC on 14 December of the preceding year.
+The Secretariat shall oversee the election of the Chair.
+Nominations shall be posted to the Internal Mailing List no earlier than 00:00 UTC on 1 December and no later than 24:00 UTC on 14 December of the preceding year.
+Any member of the Address Council may nominate any other member for the position.
 Self-nominations are allowed.
-Nominations must be seconded by another eligible voter.
-Confirmation of interest from nominated candidates must be posted on a private ASO AC mailing list no later than 31 December at 24:00 UTC.
+Nominations must be seconded by another member.
+A nominated candidate must accept the nomination by posting to the Internal Mailing List no later than 31 December at 24:00 UTC.

-(c) At its December meeting, the council shall establish the days and times for the opening and closing of the polls for the purpose of electing the chair of the council.
-The polls shall not be kept open for more than seven (7) calendar days.
-Within three (3) calendar days after the polls have closed, the winner of the election will be announced.
-Records of how each AC member voted will be kept secret.
-The candidate receiving the most votes is elected Chair.

-(d) In the event of a tie, there shall be a second round of electronic voting, in which the candidates are those who tied for first place during the first round.
-The list of candidates and the days and times of the opening and closing of the polls shall be announced.
+At its December meeting, the Address Council shall establish the day and time of a vote to elect the Chair, which shall be conducted using the ballot process in Section 7.2.

 4.4.5.
 Casual Vacancy

-If the Chair resigns or is removed from his or her position on the ASO AC at any time during the term, the Vice Chairs shall designate one of them as the acting Chair, as between themselves, within 7 days.
-In the absence of agreement between the two Vice Chairs, the acting Chair shall be decided by lot within 7 days.
-An election to fill the position of the Chair for the remaining term shall be completed within 30 days of the casual vacancy occurring.
-The election shall be overseen by the NRO Secretary.
+If the Chair resigns or is removed from the Address Council, the Vice Chairs shall designate one of them to serve as the acting Chair within 7 days.
+If the Vice Chairs cannot agree, the acting Chair shall be decided by lot between the Vice Chairs within 7 days.
+An election to fill the position of the Chair for the remaining term shall be completed within 30 days after the casual vacancy occurred and shall be conducted using the ballot process in Section 7.2.

 5. Meetings